ejahh/laravel-rest-api/README.md

+#The Project
 Our REST API is an Atendance Management System with the following resources : Users, Employees, and Attendance.

-The Team :
+#The Team
-Glaines Malinao - Project Manager
+Glaines Malinao - Project Manager.
-Edjay Blasquino - System Analyst
+Edjay Blasquino - System Analyst.
-Rejie Recolito  - Sofware Developer
+Rejie Recolito  - Sofware Developer.
-Michelle Pura   - Technical Writer
+Michelle Pura   - Technical Writer.

-Progress :
+#The Progress :
-✅ Intialized Repository with Git Version Control
+✅ Intialized Repository with Git Version Control.
-✅ Created the Database, Migrations, and Models
+✅ Created the Database, Migrations, and Models.
-✅ Created the Contoller for User Resource
+✅ Created the Contoller for User Resource.
-✅ Successfuly Tested POST Method using Postman for Users Resource (see folder POSTMAN TESTING containing screenshots of successfull POST request )
+✅ Successfuly Tested POST Method using Postman for Users Resource (see folder POSTMAN TESTING containing screenshots of successfull POST request ).